 Taken By Canadians’ eponymous album has depth, it’s got breath, it walks with the sophistication of a street merchant cat.
 It remains sultry, illustrious, and dirty to the bitter end.

-It is a swirling collection of songs that sensually unravels and reveals a world of debauchery, heartbreak, and the age-old existential crisis of “will I ever mean a fuck” (via their song “Worth It”).
+It is a swirling collection of songs that sensually unravels and reveals a world of debauchery, heartbreak, and the age-old existential crisis of “will I ever be worth a fuck” (via their song “Worth It”).
 This particular album sees the band maturing to a creative high-point, with well-crafted songwriting, and a sonic leap that demonstrates their increasingly expansive sound pushing beyond the world of their folk rock beginnings.

 The exploration of this new sound commences right out the gate with “The River.”
 Like a travelogue, it dances with a rhythmical proverb harkening back to Lou Reed’s solo work.
 It trades out what would have been a predictably hooky chorus for some fiery telecaster riffs, and a bridge for a beautiful melodic keyboard passage at 2:20.
 The band subtly tightens its grip on the rhythm and pushes the dreamy passage into a crescendo freakout with Ben Ambrosini screaming into the void of oblivion.
 “The River,”a tinge of 70’s country rock whisked with some sweat less New York attitude and a bit of psychedelia, succeeds in crafting a distinct sonic palette that forms the basis for the rest of the album.